Discuss Leaking wet room in the UK Tiling Forum area at TilersForums.com.

 There should be no reason why you cant have a wetroom on the first floor as long as it is installed properly.
 This wetroom has not.

 It sound to me that that the tiler has grouted the interior angles (between the floor and the walls) and siliconed over the top.
-This is wrong because the grout will crack and split over a short period of time and take the silicone with it.
-If this is the case the grout in ALL the interior angles needs to be removed and replaced with a silicone joint.
-If this is done correctly there should be no way that the silicone fails that quickly unless there is a huge amount of movement in the floor.
+This is wrong because the grout will crack and split over a short period of time and take the Silicon with it.
+If this is the case the grout in ALL the interior angles needs to be removed and replaced with a Silicon joint.
+If this is done correctly there should be no way that the Silicon fails that quickly unless there is a huge amount of movement in the floor.
 You havnt mentioned the rest of the floor, Is there and cracks in the grout or are any of the tiles cracked in the rest of the room?

 My main worry at this stage is that the water that has already made its way through the tiling would have done some serious damage to the substrate and it is going to be a major job to put right Im afraid.